alexandrulita91/mountain-car-v0/README.md

 # Mountain Car
-Learn how to use Deep Q-Learning to solve the MountainCar game.
+Learn how to use Deep Q-Learning (DQN) to solve the OpenAI Gym MountainCar.

 ## Requirements
 First of all, you need Python **3.6** or **3.7** to run the script.
 After this, install the required packages using pipenv.